-Arsene Wenger is the manager of Arsenal Football Club.
-He recently became the longest serving boss in the club's history and is also one of the most successful.
-However, another season without silverware means the Gunners boss finds himself under pressure, although he did manage to lead the club to yet another top four finish.
+Arsene Wenger is the former manager of Arsenal Football Club.
+The Frenchman was the longest-serving boss in the club's history, and also one of the most successful.